 Cooking Homestead Refried Beans

-- Cook bacon in a cast-iron skillet until crisp.
+- Cook bacon in a cast-iron skillet on medium heat until crisp.
 Remove bacon to a plate lined with a paper towel or tea cloth.
 Once cooled, chop bacon and set aside.

-- Transfer bacon grease to a large pot and heat over medium.
-Add onions and cook until golden (~5 minutes).
+- Transfer bacon grease from the skillet to a large pot and heat over medium.
+Add chopped onions and cook until golden (~5 minutes).

-- Add the garlic and spices.
-Cook for 1 more minute.
+- Add the minced garlic and spices.
+Cook for 1 more minute until aromatic.

-- Throw the soaked and rinsed beans into the pot along with 2 cups of beef stock
+- Add the soaked and rinsed beans into the pot along with 2 cups of beef stockย

-- Mash the beans up slightly with a potato masher, add the chopped bacon and stir in ½ cup of salsa.
+- Once soft, mash the beans slightly with a potato masher, add the reserved chopped bacon and stir in ยฝ cup of salsa.

 - Top with cheddar cheese and enjoy!